 Hagit is a partner in the Capital Markets Department, specializes in securities law, corporate finance, and commercial transactions.
 Hagit regularly advises some of the largest and leading public companies in Israel on these topics.

 Hagit possesses over 15 years of experience providing legal counsel.
 Her clients include public companies, companies subject to the reporting requirements of the Israel Securities Authority, boards of directors, and CEOs.

 Hagit also advises companies on capital raising issues, including with respect to the publication of prospectuses and the issuance of bonds; board and committee meetings; purchase offers; compensation, options, and internal enforcement plans; shareholders’ agreements; the purchase and sale of shares; and commercial matters.

-Prior to joining Barnea, Hagit worked in several leading law firms.
+Prior to joining Barnea, Hagit worked in several leading Israeli law firms.
 In addition, she served as a teaching assistant at the Ramat Gan Academic Center Law School and at the College of Management.

 Hagit is a member of the Securities and Capital Markets Committee of the Israeli Bar.